 expurgated code: A subcode of lower rate obtained by deleting some of the codewords from another code.
 This may be accomplished by removing rows from a generator matrix, or adding rows to a parity-check matrix.

-GF(n): The Galois Field consisting of exactly ‘n’ elements.
+GF(2J): The Galois Field consisting of exactly ‘2J’ elements.

+information block: The input to a block encoder.

 inner code: In a concatenated coding system, the last encoding algorithm that is applied to the data stream.
 The data stream here consists of the codewords generated by the outer decoder.

 LDPC code: An error correcting code with codewords taken as the set of vectors in the nullspace of a sparse matrix, called a low-density parity-check matrix.
 In this document, modifications of such codes through puncturing, expurgation, etc., are also considered LDPC codes.